huzaifah-cyber/Enterprise-Service-Desk-Platform/README.md

-# Enterprise Service Desk Platform: Production-Ready osTicket Deployment
+# Service Desk Infrastructure: Production osTicket Deployment
 A production-style help desk ticketing system built with **osTicket** for a fictional company, **Fly MSSP**.
 This project demonstrates the deployment, configuration, operation, and monitoring of an IT support ticketing platform in a local virtualized Linux environment.